aaiknn/beth/README.md

 Alias: `-C`

 ### Email
-Finds a verdict on the legitimacy of a given email address, and provides details on what grounds the verdict is decided.
+Finds a verdict on the legitimacy of a given email address, and provides details about on what grounds the verdict is decided.

 ```sh
 check --email <EMAIL_ADDRESS>